Swarnimashukla/Automatic-attendance-management-system/README.md

 ## USP

-* We provide a system which captures attendance of whole class in one click
+* We provide a system which captures attendance of the whole class in one click
 * To maintain accuracy we capture faces for 5 times in one hour class without any involvement
 * Using Microsoft Azure services for maintaining accuracy